davidalovell/studio/journal/thought records/drafts.md

 Is this what I actually think?

 I can't face the idea of someone asking me to do something probably unnecessary, how do i say no?

+Everyone is better at music than me

+Everyone is more confident to show off their music on lines

+Everyone thinks I am no good on lines

+Lynn thinks my synths are a massive waste of money

+My synths are a massive waste of money

+I am very selfish in buying this stuff

+All the music I make is rubbish

+No it isn't